simbrar1/SEI-project-1/readme.md

 # SEI-PROJECT 1 - SNAKE, The Lion King Edition

 ## Goal
-Snake is a classic game which most people will remember from the 90's.
-The aim was to create Snake within a time frame of 7 days using JavaScript.
-As you will see I have put my own spin on the game, and have added some fun sounds and images.
+The goal was to create the game 'Snake' within a given time frame of 7 days using JavaScript.
+As you will see I have put my own spin on the game, and have added audio and images for the 'food'.

 ## Controls
 SNAKE movements: